rokaHakor/mtg_draft_maindeck/README.md

 # MTG Arena Draft Maindeck Assistant
 Machine learning model to determine what cards to maindeck from a draft.
 Built using a neural network and uses maindeck data from decks that were able to win at least 3 games.
+Hits roughly 80% accuracy based on testing validation data.
 This repository is currently setup to train and infer using the STX draft data from 17Lands.com and might be updated for future sets.

 ## Dependency Versions
 These are not requirements just the versions I used.